argoproj/argo-events/docs/sensor-guide.md

 ## Sensor Guide

 Sensors define a set of dependencies (inputs) and actions (outputs).
-The sn's actions will only be triggered after it's dependencies have been resolved.
+The sensor's actions will only be triggered after it's dependencies have been resolved.
 [Sensor examples](https://github.com/argoproj/argo-events/tree/master/examples/sensors)